What is a urologist?

 Will insurance cover my procedure?

 Insurance companies cover many procedures that Dr Saﬁr performs, including incontinence surgery, prolapse surgery, erectile dysfunction surgery and many general surgical procedures.
-Procedures utilizing platelet rich plasma (PRP), including O-Shot and P-Shot are not covered by insurance companies.

 Does Dr. Saﬁr see patients in second opinion?